Paul Mulla

-Paul Ali Mehmet Mulla Zade (6 September 1882 – 3 March 1959), born Ali Mehmet Mulla Zade and commonly known as Paul Mulla, was a Turkish-French Catholic priest, Islamicist, and convert from Islam.
+Paul Ali Mehmet Mulla Zade (6 September 1882 – 3 March 1959) was a Turkish-French Catholic priest, Islamicist and convert from Islam.
 He was the godson of Maurice Blondel and served as a professor of Islamic studies in Rome.

 Life

 Early life

 Ali Mehmet Mulla Zade was born in Kandiye on 6 September 1881.
 He was the eldest son of Pertev Ibrahim Mulla Zade, a doctor and journalist.
 He was raised bilingual in Turkish and Greek, and became fluent in Arabic, Persian, and French at school.
 By the year 1895, he had already published Turkish poetry in a journal published in İzmir.
 In 1895, he was sent to high school in Bouches-du-Rhône.
 After graduating, he enrolled in the University of Aix-Marseille where he studied under Maurice Blondel.

 He was descended of a clerical family from Konya who migrated to Crete after the surrender of the Venetians to the Ottomans in 1669.